KaramanisDev/SimpleSMSGreek/README.md

 #### Publish Configuration

-You must run the following command to save your config file to your local app:
+If you need to change to make changes into the configuration file you must run the following command to save your config file to your local app:

-     php artisan vendor:publish --provider="KaramanisWeb\SimpleSMSGreek\Providers\SmsServiceProvider"
+     php artisan vendor:publish --provider="KaramanisWeb\SimpleSMSGreek\SmsServiceProvider"

 This will copy the configuration files to your `config` folder.